KobeFrimpong20/TutoringSessionScheduler/MeetingDocs/Sprint0/StandupDec31.md

  - redefining the spec for the MVP

 - Ben
+ - N/A

 - Drew
+ - N/A

 - Carter
+ - N/A

 ## Challenges

 ## New Tasks
-- spec needs to be explicitly defined for MCP
+- spec needs to be explicitly defined for MVP

 ## Additional Notes